the-human-colossus-foundation/oca-spec/docs/specification/overlayfile.md

 - The overlayfile `MUST` consist of one or more overlay definitions.
 - Any attribute or object specified in the definition must appear in the final overlay.
 - Adding optional attributes that the validator would not check is possible with an ellipsis (`...`).
-- The validator would allow one overlay per bundle unless `UNIQUE KEYS` are specified.
+- The validator allows only one overlay per bundle unless `UNIQUE KEYS` are specified.
 - An `overlayfile` can consist of one or more overlay definitions.
 - Comments begin with `#` and continue until the end of the line.